mvecchione145/python-quickstart/resources/requests.md

 # Requests

-"requests" is a built in python library that allows you to make calls to the internet.
+"requests" is a python library that allows you to make calls to the internet.

 [SEE MORE](https://pypi.org/project/requests/)